GSG-K3/next-js-workshop/Pages.md

   it's there :fire: just as easy as that

-  we will talk about *Index routes* and *Nested routes* later in this workshop , but this should give you a general idea of how next.js Routing work.
+  we will talk about *Index routes* and *Nested routes* later in this workshop , but this should give you a general idea of how next.js Routing works.